DavidBoccalandro/DavidBoccalandro/README.md

 - 🧱 Co-designed internal SDKs and shared UI libraries for government platforms
 - 🌎 Strong focus on DX, performance, accessibility, and maintainability
 - 🧑‍🏫 Mentored 300+ devs in fullstack bootcamps (React, Node, Sequelize, etc.)
+- 🎨 Led migration of enterprise apps to NgZorro, standardizing components and improving consistency
+- 🏷️ Designed and implemented a white-label system, enabling customizable branding for multi-tenant clients

 ---